The Green Papers: Colorado 2018 General Election |

 |

-When an unaffiliated voter participates in a party primary, that voter remains an independent.
+Unaffiliated voters can participate in the primary without choosing to be a member of a particular party.
+If a person votes both the Republican and Democratic ballot, neither one will count.
 Ballot qualified parties in Colorado are American Constitution, Democratic, Green, Libertarian, Republican, and Unity.
-2018 Election information and 2018 Candidate search, 2018 Primary Election Petition Candidates, and 2018 Primary Election Candidate List from the Colorado Secretary of State.
-The primary list will be updated until 27 April 2018 at which time the list will be finalized. |
+2018 Election information and 2018 Candidate search, 2018 Primary Election Petition Candidates, 2018 Primary Election Candidate List, and 2018 General Election Petition Candidates from the Colorado Secretary of State.
+The primary list will be updated until 27 April 2018 at which time the list will be finalized.
+26 June 2018 Primary 6 November 2018 |

 U.S. Senate 6 year term.
 No Term Limit.
 115th Senate Senate Electoral Classes | |||||